chunmanchow/chunmanchow.github.io/_pages/cv.md

 ![Chun Man](/images/profile_circle.png){:height="150px" width="150px"}

-Chun Man is a PhD chemical/environmental engineer with 6+ years of experience in climate and sustainability, along with training in development ecocomics and business strategy.
+Chun Man is a PhD chemical/environmental engineer with 6+ years of experience in climate and sustainability, along with training in development economics and business strategy.
 He was born and raised in Hong Kong.

 He is also a(n): Environmentalist \| Art Dabbler \| Traveler \| Culture & Food Lover \| Dreamer & Builder of a Sustainable, Equitable World